-Inform Market Operations Center (MOC) and/or Local Control Center (LCC) of impending plant status changes or regulatory circumstances that could impact power production

-Nuclear plant generation is a very significant portion of the PJM generating assets.
-As such, any changes to the ability of the nuclear plants to provide energy will likely have significant impacts to PJM's generation schedule and will be difficult to replace in a short period of time.
+Inform Market Operations Center (MOC) and/or Local Control Center (LCC) of impending plant status changes or regulatory circumstances that could impact power production to PJM's generation schedule and will be difficult to replace in a short period of time.
 Therefore, it is very important that any condition of the nuclear plant's operational capability be communicated to the MOC, the associated LCC, and to PJM so that analysis can be conducted to assess any system impacts and to develop contingency plans.
 Following notification, through established communication channels with the associated LCC and PJM as detailed in Section 2.4.1, of a grid-side event that impacts the NPIRs, the nuclear plant shall in turn communicate through the established communication channels, any resultant limiting conditions experienced at the plant, such as but not limited to offsite power no longer being considered operable, or initiation of shutdown sequence to comply with a Technical Specification requirement.
 This is intended to ensure PJM and LCC awareness of impacts to the plant as they operate the system to meet the NPIRs.